I texted my friend the airline upgraded my flight to business class and I didn’t know what to do. “Do like a business class,” he replied.

 And please… what’s with the orange juice?
 In business class, we don’t do orange juice.
 We do wine, baby!
 Red wine.

 Even in the economy, we say “Red wine, please.
 Thanks!”
 Red wine commands class.
 It implies we would have opted for the business class had there been a seat left.
 A full seat probably never really happens in business class, but that’s not the point.
-We may not even like wine so we sip it ever so slowly until every else is done with their meal.
+We may not even like wine so we sip it ever so slowly until everyone else is done with their meal.

 It would have been better if you had just declined everything all together.
 Orange juice is for the economy class, which is where we actually paid to be in, but that’s not our point.